collaborativebioinformatics/clinical_SVs/README.md

 Clinically reportable structural variant calls

-LOGO

 ## Goals

 Write a **workflow and/or app** to **annotate structural variants** (SVs) calls with **clinically relevant information**.

-Eventually, the workflow could call the SVs from sequencing reads (e.g. from a BAM file).
+Eventually, the workflow could call the SVs from sequencing reads (e.g. from a BAM file) and extract some QC information from raw reads.

 ## Overview Diagram